MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-querytimedout.md

 ---
-title: IixssoQuery QueryTimedOut property
-description: Warns that Indexing Service exceeded the time limit for execution as specified by the MaxQueryExecutionTime set by administrators for Indexing Service. ms.assetid: 094a3cc4-4bd8-4d78-bb4d-0827184f05de
+Description: Warns that Indexing Service exceeded the time limit for execution as specified by the MaxQueryExecutionTime set by administrators for Indexing Service. ms.assetid: 094a3cc4-4bd8-4d78-bb4d-0827184f05de
-keywords:
-- QueryTimedOut property Indexing Service
-- QueryTimedOut property Indexing Service , IixssoQuery interface
-- IixssoQuery interface Indexing Service , QueryTimedOut property
-topic_type:
-- apiref
-api_name:
-- IixssoQuery.QueryTimedOut
-- IixssoQuery.get_QueryTimedOut
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoQuery::QueryTimedOut property
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev